UnbreakableKid/react-class/lessons/2 - React/1 - Routing.md

 ### Client-side routing/navigation

 In a single-page application, the navigation is done client-side.
 This means that when you click a link, the page doesn't reload, and the URL changes.
 This is done using the `history` API, which allows you to change the URL without reloading the page.

-# Exercise

-Open the `routes` folder and take a look at the files.
-You can see that the file name is the route path, and the default export is the component that will be rendered when the route is accessed.
-Open the __root file and let's try to understand how it works and add a navbar to the application.